topliceanu/alexandrutopliceanu.ro/content/post/cache-replacement-problem.md

 +++
-title = "Cache Data Structures" date = "2020-04-22T11:11:00Z"
+title = "The Cache Replacement Problem" date = "2020-04-22T11:11:00Z"
 draft = false
 +++

 ## Intro

-In computing tradeoffs between time and space complexity often need to be made.
+Tradeoffs between time and space complexity often need to be made in computing.
-An solution that is faster at the expense of using more storage is usually preferred.
+A solution that is faster at the expense of using more storage is usually preferred.
-One way to make a solution faster is to cache results for expensive operations.
+One way to make a solution faster is to save the results of expensive operations in a cache for later use.

-Since cache capacity is limitted and is usually much smaller than the amount of data the algorithm requires, caching evey result is not practical.
+Since cache capacity is limited and is usually much smaller than the amount of data the algorithm requires, caching every result is not practical.
-Once the cache memory is at capacity, the caching system needs to decide which piece of data to remove so it can make room for new pieces of data.
+Once the allocated memory is at capacity, the caching system needs to decide which piece of data to remove so it can make room for new pieces of data.
 This is the cache replacement problem.
 [1][1]

 This article goes through several strategies for cache replacement.
-It's accompanied by example implementations in golang with benchmarks for speed, memory usage and cache miss rates.
+It's accompanied by an example implementation in Golang, as well as benchmarks for speed, memory usage and cache hit rates.
 [2][2]

-## The caching replacement problem
+## The cache replacement problem

-Given two types of memory, a fast but small one and a slow but large one, the aim is to design a system with the performance of the first and the capacity of the second.
+Given two types of memory, a fast but small one and a slow but large one, the aim is to design a system that exposes the performance of the first and the capacity of the second.
 For both memory types, data is split into addressable chunks of data, called _pages_.
-A storage system transparently builds a cache of page copies from the slow memory in the fast memory.
+The system transparently maintains a cache in the fast memory with copies of pages from the slow memory.

-When the client requests a page that is in the cache - a _cache hit_, the storage system will read the page from the fast memory and return it.
+When the client requests a page that is in the cache - a _cache hit_, the system will read the page from the fast memory and return it.
 Otherwise, in case of a _cache miss_, the system will fetch the page from the backend slow memory, write it in the fast memory and return it to the client.
 See _Figure 1.a_.

 ```
-client       cache        backend          client       cache        backend
+`client       cache        backend          client       cache        backend
 --+---       --+--        ---+---          --+---       --+--        ---+---
   |            |             |               |            |             |
   |  read key  | (miss)      |               |  read key  |             |